ssj71/Git_From_A_Git/README.md

 # The Power of History

-/"He who doesn't know history is destined to repeat it"/ --Some dead dude.
+*"He who doesn't know history is destined to repeat it"* --Some dead dude.

 Many of us use git routinely or as a requirement from our workplace but fail to appreciate the full power git provides.
 Git is extremely powerful and versitile, to the point that you will find many different tribal opinions about best practices and how to use git "correctly."
 I can't really claim any authority on the methods I'm describing in this document, other than I've been using git for over a decade of coding professionally and in personal projects and have found them useful.
 Like any good tool with some amount of complexity, the best way to use it will usually be situational.

-In this section I'm going to describe six git commands and how I use them to help me get work done faster.
+In this section I'm going to describe seven git commands and how I use them to help me get work done faster.
 To follow along, clone the repository at https://github.com/ssj71/Git_From_A_Git_Exercises and open a terminal in that directory.
 As prerequisites, you'll need git of course, but also gitk and a merge tool like kdiff3.
 If you are not able to do that, then you probably aren't quite ready for this tutorial, and should focus more on basic git useage first.